 About council housing

-As Council housing in South Ayrshire is in such high demand, it is important to know how the Council assesses someone's housing need and why some people are given a higher priority than others.
+As council housing in South Ayrshire is in such high demand, it is important to know how we assesses someone's housing need and why some people are given a higher priority than others.

 When selecting applicants for offers of vacant properties the Divisional Housing Manager will consider applicants from the top of each of the 3 lists - mainstream waiting list, transfer and homeless.

 In the case of every vacancy, consideration will first be given to applicants prioritised under the Community Care, Priority Medical, Priority Transfer and Individual Case assessments.

 Otherwise, in selecting the most appropriate applicant, and with regard to the Housing (Scotland) Act 2001, reasonable preference will be given to applicants on the lists who meet one or more of the following criteria:

 - Applicants occupying houses which do not meet the Tolerable Standard

 - Applicants who are occupying overcrowded houses